 Active listening: the basics

-Actively listening to your child is more than just simply hearing him.
+Actively listening to your child is more than just simply hearing them.
 Active listening is a skill.

 You can actively listen by:

-- getting close to your child when she’s speaking
+- getting close to your child when they're speaking

 - giving your child your full attention

-- allowing your child to talk and not interrupting her
+- allowing your child to talk and not interrupting them

 - avoiding questions that break your child’s train of thought